breezy-codes/cryptography-guide/_sources/README.md

 My passion for cryptography started in my first semester of university in Discrete Mathematics, where I wrote a HD report on the RSA algorith, DHKE algorithm and ECC.
 This continued into my second semester in my Cryptography subject, where I wrote a HD report on Quantum Cryptography and the Shor's algorithm.
 Both of these reports were featured in the **[Deakin Maths Yearbook 2023](https://nla.gov.au/nla.obj-3336557334/view)**.
 I have since been exploring different cryptographic algorithms and concepts, and I'm excited to share my findings with you.

+Access the handy maths symbol cheat sheet to help with covering these topics here: [Cheat Sheet](./maths/cheat-sheet.md)

 ## About This Project